Reviews You Can Rely On

 Water Resistance

-The Arc'teryx Beta uses Gore-Tex in a 3-layer construction — a Gore-Tex membrane inside of 2 thin layers all sandwiched together.
-This keeps the rain and snow out while still breathing well to expel any moisture generated while hiking or backpacking.
-After extensive testing, the new Beta is one of the most stormworthy models we tested.
-We found that it provided more weather protection than most rain shells and equal protection to most heavy-duty "winter" hard shells.
+The Beta uses Gore-Tex in a 3-layer construction, meaning a Gore-Tex membrane inside of two thin layers, all sandwiched together.
+This keeps the rain and snow out while still breathing well enough to expel sweat.
+After extensive testing, we are confident that this jacket is one of the more stormworthy models in the current lineup.

-arc'teryx beta jacket rain jacket men review - the beta uses a 3-layer gore-tex construction and an excellent...
+arc'teryx beta jacket - the beta uses a 3-layer gore-tex construction and an excellent...

 The Beta uses a 3-layer Gore-Tex construction and an excellent design that proved among the best at keeping its wearer dry in both our shower and garden hose tests, as well as in real-world use.